 Our final recommendation to prevent Lyme disease is a K9 Top Coat.
-Our Supra Bodysuit, Supra Plus Bodysuit and Full Cover Bodysuit will protect your dog from ticks, burrs and more all year long.
+Our Supra Bodysuit, Supra Plus Bodysuit and Full Cover Bodysuit can help minimize ticks, burrs and stickers all year round.
 Moreover, our suits are designed with lightweight and breathable four-way stretch material.

 To ensure your pup won’t overheat in our suit, we had it independently-tested by the UC Davis School of Veterinary Medicine.
 Plus, our bright colors also make it easier for pet parents to spot ticks on their dog’s bodysuit and remove them quickly.
 Pro tip: you can also use a pet hair remover roller along the outside of the suit to pick up any ticks easily!

-If you’re ready to protect your pup and keep their fur tick-free all year long, check out our bodysuits:
+If you’re ready to protect your pup, check out our bodysuits: